aabyaneh/ase_artifact/README.md

 ```
 which runs the tool on the benchmarks mentioned in the paper.
 When the execution of the script is finished, you can find the generated `output.csv` file inside *ase_artifact* folder.
 The data for Figure 5 of the paper can be found in the `output.csv` file.

 **IMPORTANT**.
-Since we are reporting the execution time in Figure 5 of the paper, depending on the machine which the experiments are executed the results may vary.
-So, do not expect the same execution time as Figure 5 when executing the benchmarks.
+Since we are reporting the execution times in Figure 5 of the paper, depending on the machine which the experiments are executed on the results may vary.
+So, do not expect the same execution times as in Figure 5 when executing the benchmarks.

 **IMPORTANT**.
-Since we are reporting the execution time, it is very important that the machine which the experiment are running on has enough resources (no racing, no virtual machine).
-Otherwise, the generated result will not be reliable.
+Since we are reporting execution times, it is very important that the machine which the experiments are running on has enough resources (no swapping, no virtual machine).
+Otherwise, the generated results will not be accurate.

 **IMPORTANT**.
 The execution of the experiment might take a long time.
-Therefore, we provided another script called
+Therefore, we provide another script called
 ```
 run_random.sh
 ```